 The CoC increased the supply of PH by at least 50 by 2020.
-The CoC applied and received ninety-four 811 Mainstream Vouchers to benefit homeless persons and housed several from SH, ES, TH, and RRH through the Coordinated Entry (CES) process.
-More RRH beds have been added for Veterans through the SSVF program.
-Every year at least one affordable housing project is created through Low Income Tax Credits which requires CACH's recommendation as the Local Lead Agency for housing vulnerable populations.
+The CoC applied and received 94 811Mainstream Vouchers to benefit homeless persons and housed several persons out of SH, ES, TH, and also RRH through the Coordinated Entry (CES) process.
+More RRH beds have been added for Veterans.
+Each year at least one affordable housing project is created through Low Income Tax Credits, of which the process requires CACH's recommendation as the Local Lead Agency for housing vulnerable populations.